SHORT STORY 11

 "Why do you think a devil spared the illegitimate son of Abraham?"

-"Divide and conquer," Osip said casually, as he walked straight out into the rain and climbed into the van.
+Osip walked straight out into the rain and climbed into the van, casually saying, "Divide and conquer."

 LOGBOOK, ENTRY 15

-Most of the drive south was spent sleeping, but I woke just before Ostend.
+I spent most of the drive south sleeping, but awoke just before Ostend.

 "You weren't studying deep water currents.
 You and your associate lied by your own admission," he stated from across the locker room.
 "Get your things and get out!"

 "You weren't the only one lied to," I acknowledged.
-"So what do you think happened to your crew?"
+"What do you reckon happened to your crew?"

 "Seriously?"
 I sniggered.
 "And the crew on that sinking piece of shit?"